Singing Shoulder to Shoulder

 and live on Freeview channel 276

-The award winning Northampton Male Voice Choir (NMVC), well known for its commitment to performing varied and uplifting songs, will be singing shoulder to shoulder with Taunton Deane Male Voice Choir (TDMVC) in a joint concert at Christchurch, Northampton NN1 5LL on Saturday 23rd March starting at 7pm.
+The award winning Northampton Male Voice Choir, well known for its commitment to performing varied and uplifting songs, will be singing, shoulder to shoulder with Taunton Deane Male Voice Choir (TDMVC) in a joint concert at Christchurch, Northampton NN1 5LL on Saturday 23rd March starting at 7pm.

 Tickets for this not-to-be-missed event are available from Ticketsource.co.uk/NMVC or Phil Temple on 07806 846282.
 Adults - £10; concessions and under 16 - £5; under 11 free.